TNadinHepburn/image-processing/README.md

 [❗] The image-processing repository consists of three branches

-- Main: also known as the production branch, it contains live, working version of the app, you can only merge to it after a code review has been completed and no more revisions need to be made.
+- Main: also known as the production branch, it contains live, working version of the app, you can only merge to it after a code review has been completed and no more changes need to be made.
 - Development: the default branch with the latest features and bug fixes that haven't been merged to production yet.
 - Test: contains unit tests for all features, before any changes are merged to production, it must undergo testing.